 The reality of being a bride means you have to plan for your bridesmaids to be a bit (or sometimes, a lot) unpredictable.
-You'll likely plan for them to arrive late for their morning-of hair appointment; you should assume they'll ask last-minute to bring a plus one to the wedding; and they may even throw a fit over the cost of the bachelorette party or the type of dress you’ve picked for them to wear to the wedding.
+You'll likely plan for them to arrive late for their morning-of hair appointment; you should assume they'll ask to bring a plus one to the wedding at the last-minute; and they may even throw a fit over the cost of the bachelorette party or the type of dress you’ve picked for them to wear to the wedding.

-But one thing you don’t think about (or shouldn't have to) when you ask your nearest and dearest friends to stand by your side on your big day is how, or if, they will sabotage your wedding day.
+But one thing you don’t think about (or shouldn't have to) when you ask your nearest and dearest friends to stand by your side on your big day is how, or if, they will sabotage your wedding.
 Because why in the world would they?

 Except it happens.
 And it happens for reasons that sort of make sense, sometimes.
 Read on to hear the stories of five bridesmaids who share why they deliberately sabotaged their friends' wedding day.